Breast Reduction Surgery

 Breast reduction surgery comes in two approaches.
 The liposuction technique and the manual removal.
 These can either be performed alone or in conjunction with the other for optimum results.

 For the liposuction technique, the surgeon creates a small incision along the natural fold beneath the breast.
-This is usually situated on the outer side of each breasts for better aesthetic outcome once it heals.
+This is usually situated on the outer side of each breast for a better aesthetic outcome once it heals.
 In some cases, the surgeon uses tumescent liposuction which uses lidocaine, saline, and epinephrine injected into the treatment area.
 This allows better removal of the fat tissues, while epinephrine prevents bleeding during the procedure.

 In a manual removal, the surgeon will remove breast tissues.
 This will be more invasive and more likely to result in scars due to the incisions needed.
 However, it also allows the surgeon to be able to extensively remove breast tissue and properly reposition or shape the area.